Aims and Scope

 • Co-participation and co-production between the governed and the governing and the influence of technology and policy on the relationship between the public and government.

-• Socially innovative actions and initiatives among communities and stakeholders (government and private institutions).
+• Socially innovative actions and initiatives among communities and stakeholders, social capital, trust in institutions, social inclusion, and communication & collaboration (government, communities and private institutions).

 • Climate change governance for development sustainable.